flutter/website/accessiblity.md

 ### Tips for developers

-The core widgets in the Flutter framework should already be compatible with screen readers.
-If you create custom widgets -- for example by composing several existing widgets into a single widget -- you can annotate those custom widgets with the the [Semantics widget][semanticswidget] to customize the accessibility experience of the custom widget.
+Turn on VoiceOver or TalkBack on your device and navigate around your app.
+If you run into any issues, use the [Semantics widget][semanticswidget] to customize the accessibility experience of your app.

 [talkback]: https://support.google.com/accessibility/android/answer/6283677?hl=en
 [voiceover]: https://www.apple.com/lae/accessibility/iphone/vision/